lingeaniket/flipkart-clone1/README.md

 7. At cart page you can increase or decrease the quantity of item and can move forword to checkout or save for later.
 8. For Checkout, you have to `login` first.
 There are two ways, you can login to your account or you can create new acoount.
 9. After authentication you have to complete `delivery address`, `review you products`, `update quantities` and then select your `payment option`.
+10. You can add new address or choose from saved addresses and also update them.
-10. Post order completion, `order details` page will be shown, you can get order details including delivery address and payment method details.
+11. Post order completion, `order details` page will be shown, you can get order details including delivery address and payment method details.
 You can `track the order`, `cancel order`
-11. You also get all your order from `Navbar` and from `account page` also.
+12. You also get all your order from `Navbar` and from `account page` also.

 ## Screenshots :camera:
 - **Landing Page**